Farmers would rather have trade solutions than Trump's $12 billion aid, representatives say

 Other Republicans representing Iowa and Nebraska were more skeptical, however.

-“All I can say is that the sooner the president can give us a timeline on when there’s going to be an agreement with NAFTA and some progress with China, it’d probably do more good than that $12 billion,” said Sen. Chuck Grassley, R-Iowa.
+“All I can say is that the sooner the president can give us a timeline on when there’s going to be an agreement with NAFTA and some progress with China, it’d probably do more good than that $12 billion,” said Sen. Chuck Grassley of Iowa.

-Sen. Deb Fischer, R-Neb., said she appreciates the president recognizing economic hardships facing farmers and ranchers but that they need the certainty that comes with protecting and expanding market access.
+Sen. Deb Fischer of Nebraska said she appreciates the president recognizing economic hardships facing farmers and ranchers but said they need the certainty that comes with protecting and expanding market access.

+Rep. Don Bacon, R-Neb., said the funding is welcome, but it’s not the best solution.
+Trade is what’s really needed.

-Rep. David Young, R-Iowa, said “farmers want trade not government handouts” and called for a long-term trade strategy.
+Rep. David Young of Iowa said “farmers want trade not government handouts” and called for a long-term trade strategy.

-Rep. Adrian Smith, R-Neb., said agricultural producers have proven they can compete with the rest of the world if given the opportunity.
+Nebraska Rep. Adrian Smith said agricultural producers have proved they can compete with the rest of the world if given the opportunity.

-Sen. Joni Ernst, R-Iowa, said it’s not clear how the aid is going to be distributed and questioned how much it will really help farmers and ranchers.
+Sen. Joni Ernst of Iowa said it’s not clear how the aid is going to be distributed and questioned how much it will really help farmers and ranchers.

 So why does the administration continue to push aid over trade?